 With almost 300 offices in 35 countries, we combine local experience with a global knowledge-base.

 We employ 12,300 experts and have a strong presence in the Nordics, North America, the UK, Continental Europe, Middle East and India, supplemented by a significant representation in Asia, Australia, South America and Sub-Saharan Africa.

 Ramboll continued to grow in 2013 in a tough market due to strong performance in most business units.

 The green transition should ultimately lead to a fossil-free society.
 Meanwhile, fossil fuels will remain a vital part of our energy mix in the coming decades.
 Striking the right balance is a matter of combining renewables and fossil fuels in smart and efficient ways.

-We seek close to 300 new highly qualified employees for our many projects all over the world.
+We seek more than 200 new highly qualified employees for our many projects all over the world.

 Ramboll is growing.
 We are looking for experts and managers who would like to work for a global consultancy with a leading position within environment and health.

 Student jobs, coursework, theses, internships, PhD’s, and other activities in connection with your academic work are worth looking for in Ramboll.
 We focus on self-management and participation – what we call “empowerment”.

 Drawing upon a wide array of skills, Ramboll has been contracted with designing a new container port of 60,000 square metres in Nuuk, Greenland.
 The port will be built by the Danish contractor Per Aarsleff A/S.